andela-oakinniranye/hang/README.md

 # Hangman
-Hangman is a word game with origins The word to guess is represented by a row of dashes, representing each letter of the word.
-Words you cannot use include proper nouns such as names, places, and brands.
-If the guessing player suggests a letter which occurs in the word, the other player writes it in all its correct positions.
+Hangman is a word game with unknown origins.
+A word is meant to be guessed and this word is represented by a row of dashes, representing each letter of the word.

-The word to guess is represented by a row of dashes, representing each letter of the word.
 Words you cannot use include proper nouns such as names, places, and brands.
 If the guessing player suggests a letter which occurs in the word, the other player writes it in all its correct positions.

 Hangman is currently in its first edition and is open-source.
 Feel free to contribute, clone or Fork
 ## Installation